Havsalt/here-rs/README.md

     Requires: `-w/--from-where`

-- `--completions <SHELL>` — Generate completions for given shell
+- `--completion <SHELL>` — Generate completion script for given shell

     The generated script will be printed, and can be piped to a completion file for the given shell

-    Cannot be paired with either positional arguments or flags
+    Cannot be paired with positional arguments or flags

   Possible values: `bash`, `elvish`, `fish`, `powershell`, `zsh`